lorenzo-canton/MinecraftAgentController/README.md

 ## Acknowledgments

-- Mineflayer team for the excellent Minecraft bot framework
+- Mineflayer team for the excellent bot framework
-- Ollama team for the local LLM capabilities
+- Ollama team for local AI model support